jessicah/jessicah.github.io/dotnet.md

 Required Packages:

-These have been uploaded to my repo: [my website repo](https://github.com/jessicah/jessicah.github.io/tree/master/packages).
+These have been uploaded to [my website repo](https://github.com/jessicah/jessicah.github.io/tree/master/packages).

 All packages here I'm pretty sure will be needed.
 You can install these with the `package_extract.sh` command in `$BUILDROOT`: